Easy Grab-and-Go Lunch Ideas for Athletes

 • Tuna and Salmon: Tuna and salmon both provide lean protein and healthy omega-3 fatty acids, making them a nutritious addition to sandwiches.

-• Hard-Boiled Eggs: Eggs are rich in nutrients, providing protein, vitamins, and minerals.
+• Hard-Boiled Eggs: Eggs are rich in nutrients, providing 6 grams of protein per large egg along with vitamins and minerals (1).
 Hard-boiled eggs can be sliced and enjoyed on a sandwich.
 Also consider making egg salad to enjoy as a sandwich spread.

-Pro Tip: Plain Greek yogurt can be used in place of mayonnaise when making chicken, tuna, or egg salad.
+Pro Tip for Athletes: Athletes can use plain Greek yogurt in place of mayonnaise when making chicken, tuna, or egg salad.
 If you add a squeeze of lemon juice and some Dijon mustard it will further enhance the flavor of your recipe.
 Substituting Greek yogurt in your recipe is an easy way to add protein and calcium to your meal.

 Plant-Based Sandwich Fillings